molitio/molitio-web-engine/packages-utils/molitio-wiki/development/development-workflow.md

 - The wiki is the living, persisted documentation layer for all contributors and AI assistants
 - Update both the wiki and `CONTRIBUTING.md` whenever workflows or standards change
 - **Design system plan docs must always reflect the current implementation.** When a component changes, update its `plan.md` immediately.
+- **Component plan docs must only describe the component's functionality and usage.
+Architectural principles are defined in `CONTRIBUTING.md` and this document.**

 ## AI Assistant Usage
 - Use Copilot and other AI tools to: